 As you already know, PEOs work best for businesses that have legal entities in other countries.
-So, if you are only hiring a few contractors in another country, the most logical choice would be to partner with an EOR.
+So if you are only hiring a few contractors in another country like Denmark for example.
+The most logical choice would be to partner with an Employer of Record in Denmark.
 For full-time employees, it is fully dependent on your legal status in the country of operation--whether you own a legal entity or not.
 If not, EOR is always the answer.

 Choosing the right PEO or EOR for your team

 Whether you are choosing to work with an EOR to employ global workers or a PEO to manage their benefits, do not forget that employee experience is what matters most as employee satisfaction and loyalty are the keys to any successful business.
 Rivermate can be your trusted Global Employment Solutions provider.
 Contact us and let us help you hire remote talent efficiently.